ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 Most developers build web applications for Portals projects in isolation, without building and running native projects.
 This development workflow is encouraged; however, it does require that you stub initial context.

-This tutorial will guide you through completing the _Expenses_ web application functionality.
+This step of the training will guide you through completing the _Expenses_ web application functionality.
 You will use the Portals library to retrieve initial context set by the native portion of a Portals project.
 When developing a web application for a Portals project, initial context is not available, so you will learn how to stub initial context for development purposes.

 > **Note:** As you work through the tutorial, ensure that you are [running the _Expenses_ web application](./overview#running-the-expenses-web-application) to observe any code changes in real-time.